School of Open Learning

 The University of Delhi-School of Open Learning (DU-SOL) is a constituent school of the University of Delhi.
 It was established in 1962, and offers programmes in humanities, sciences and commerce.
 Courses offered are under correspondence courses and continuing education policies of the university and respective government agencies.

 Overview

 The school offers undergraduate and postgraduate degree courses in the subjects of Arts/Humanities and Commerce.

 In 2022, DU has implemented the New Education Policy(NEP) 2020 and Undergraduate Curriculum Framework (UGCF) 2022.

 Many students take admission here due to many of them living very far from colleges, due to financial issues or not being able to take admission in regular courses, etc.

 Recognition of degrees and certificates

-A degree of DU-SOL is equivalent to a degree from a regular college at Delhi University.
+A degree of DU-SOL is equivalent to a degree from any regular college in India.

-Courses offered

-Following courses are offered by DU-SOL.